 Alport syndrome is definitely an under-represented disease.
 We are dwarfed in the kidney community by other diseases that affect so many.
 We are also not as high a priority in the rare disease community because we do have the life-saving treatments of dialysis and/or transplantation.
 However, while we are grateful for these treatments, less invasive options are still needed.
 Luckily, we do have the advantage of being a disease that has similarities to other diseases, such as fibrosis and scarring, and because Alport syndrome is rare it offers special incentives for drug companies to develop therapies.

-ASF members have participated in the Kidney Patient Summit the last three years to kick off National Kidney Month in March with over 100 other advocates descending on Capitol Hill to talk to their Congressmen and Senators about issues affecting all kidney patients, such as increasing available kidney transplants and prolonging coverage for transplant medication to name a few.
+ASF members have participated in the Kidney Patient Summit the past few years to kick off National Kidney Month in March with over 100 other advocates descending on Capitol Hill to talk to their Congressmen and Senators about issues affecting all kidney patients, such as increasing available kidney transplants and prolonging coverage for transplant medication to name a few.

 You do not have to go to Washington, DC, to advocate.
 All you have to do is tell your story and make your voice heard.
 Tell others what it is like to live with Alport syndrome and what we want to see for the future.
 We do not want another generation of our families to experience kidney failure and hearing loss.
 To effect change we must speak up – each in our own way.